 Topics Map > Media Delivery > Kaltura > MediaSpace > Analytics

-This document explores more advanced Kaltura analytics topics - when analytics are captured and media channel links.
+This document explores more advanced Kaltura analytics topics - scenarios where user analytics are captured and media channel links.

 Data is aggregated in two different areas by Kaltura: